 Myanmar’s rich history and exotic culture is reflected in this tour of former capitals.
 Explore Myanmar’s charming city, Yangon, and take a colonial smell of it, before heading to Mandalay, the last royal capital of Myanmar, that features fascinating Pagodas and local handicrafts.
 The former ancient capitals of Amarapura, Ava and Sagaing bring you to discover different monasteries.

 More than just temples, our tour introduces you to provide a great overview of Bagan’s history, culture and local lifestyles.
 Today see the real way of life for most Myanmar people by visiting villages near Bagan to view the local lifestyle.
-Then you will explore Bagan from a different perspective as you explore the area by Pony cart.
+Continue sightseeing around Bagan and surroundings.
+After lunch drive to Mandalay (about 5 hours) upon arrival transfer to your hotel

 This private tour can be arranged for single traveler, couple, family and group tour.
 Prices vary according to hotel standard, when you travel, how many people you travel with, the level of private guiding required and the overall arrangements.
-Please contact us to discuss your individual requirements.
+We can easily customize the itinerary based on your budget, interests and schedule.
+Please contact us to discuss your individual requirements

 As first-time travelers to Myanmar, we were so grateful that we had Myanmar Shalom to help us with the details.
 From the amazing hotels to the lovely excursions, we certainly had a memorable trip.